sj-simmons/DUlib/README.md

   to your **.profile** file.
 If you've run that command more than once, you may want to edit **.profile** and delete any duplicate lines.

-Now check, as in the Quickstart section above, that you can run the other pre-installed executables; for example:
+Now check, as in the Quickstart section above, that you can run one of the pre-installed executables; for example:
 ```shell
 dulib_polyreg_anim
 ```